 If you are like me, you may be overwhelmed when storing your seasonal decor!
 It’s so fun to decorate but having to put everything away after Christmas is not only sad but very daunting.

 When we downsized to a much smaller home, it was essential to know where all items were stored, and these tips have helped me.

 In addition, you will find some helpful tips to save space and transition into winter decorating.

 Seasonal Decor Storage Organization

-You may be storing Christmas decor right now or you will be soon.
-Now is the prefect time to get your seasonal decor organized.
+You may be storing Christmas decor right now, or you will be soon.
+Now is the perfect time to get your seasonal decor organized.

 Getting ready for the next season